gilshallem/phoneparser/README.md

 Usage
 ========
+1. Download phoneparser.js
-Simply , just link the js file to your page.
+2. Link the js file to your html or any other type of project.

+Thats it!

 Example